OpenSubtitles: History

-OpenSubtitles was created in 2005 by the Slovakian programmer Brano.
+OpenSubtitles was created in 2005 by the Slovak programmer Braňo.

 In 2018, the Federal Court of Australia issued an injunction demanding the blockage of 181 sites linked to online piracy, including OpenSubtitles.
 The case was filed by companies such as Village Roadshow, Disney, Twentieth Century Fox, Paramount Pictures, Columbia Pictures, Universal Pictures and Warner Bros.

 In October 2021, OpenSubtitles was hacked, with the attacker obtaining the personal data of nearly seven million subscribers.
-The hacker asked for Bitcoin ransom.
+The hacker asked for Bitcoin as ransom.
 The company agreed, but the database was leaked on 18 January 2022.

 Services

 OpenSubtitles offers subtitles in several languages.
-It uses IMDb ID as a basis for research, and it is possible to search for a subtitle using many methods, including multisearching.
+It uses an IMDb ID as a basis for research, and it is possible to search for a subtitle using many methods, including multisearching.
 The website is available in XML format.
-OpenSubtitles also collaborate with torrent clients, such as myBittorrent and BitTorrent.
+OpenSubtitles is also able to collaborate with torrent clients, such as myBittorrent and BitTorrent.

 Their subtitles can also be downloaded and uploaded via SubDownloader.
 The program is open source and programmed in Python.

 Popularity

-Shortly after its creation, their website was already the most popular subtitles resource from the internet.
+Shortly after its creation, OpenSubtitles was already the most popular subtitles resource on the internet.
 In 2018, 69% of IMDb identifiers were associated with subtitles in at least two languages.
 Many websites and programs use OpenSubtitles in their applications, including VLC media player, YouTube and Stremio.

-Since 2020, OpenSubtitles has been used to train LLM artificial intelligences, including Anthropic's Claude, Meta Platforms' Open Pre-trained Transformer, Nvidia's NeMo Megatron, and other companies, such as Apple Inc., Salesforce, Bloomberg L.P., EleutherAI, Databricks, Cerebras, and others.
+Since 2020, OpenSubtitles has been used to train LLMs, including Anthropic's Claude, Meta Platforms' Open Pre-trained Transformer, Nvidia's NeMo Megatron, and other companies, such as Apple Inc., Salesforce, Bloomberg L.P., EleutherAI, Databricks, Cerebras, etc.